 3. Reliance on Riddles, Stories, and Testimonials

-Lateral thinking has been termed a “pseudoscience” by critics.
+Lateral thinking has been termed a “pseudoscience” (or, more specifically, pseudo-psychology) by critics.
 Because of its reliance on riddles, fictional stories, and testimonials as support for the theory’s efficacy, it fails to meet standard criteria for legitimacy.

 Although de Bono offers-up narratives as illustrating key concepts in lateral thinking, it is not the kind of evidence that is considered valid in disciplines such as modern psychology.